-As an Ag Ed Masters of Science student, you can expect
+As a Masters of Science student, you can expect:

 Earn a highly-respected, regionally-accredited degree from a top tier university that consistently earns top rankings.

 Graduate courses are taught by faculty with experiences from a variety of professional backgrounds and in formal and non-formal educational settings.
 The same content is covered in the online and on-campus programs, and your diploma and transcript is identical, regardless of the type of program you choose.

 The University of Illinois at Urbana-Champaign is consistently one of the top universities in the United States in terms of educational quality and affordability.
 Most of our on-campus graduate students are provided teaching or research assistantships that cover their tuition and provides a small stipend for living expenses.
 Within the online graduate program, you pay the same affordable tuition regardless of where you live.

 Have access to numerous University resources, including email, advising, career services, and library services.

-Become a part of our community, which includes countless alumni from around the world and connecting with other top-notch students, alumni, and faculty.
+Become a part of our ALEC and campus community, which includes countless alumni from around the world and connecting with other top-notch students, alumni, and faculty.

-The opportunities with an AGED degree are endless.
+The opportunities with an ALEC degree are endless.
 Graduates from the AGED Program are involved in a variety of rewarding careers:

 - Secondary and Postsecondary Education